Integrative Methods to Assess Anammox during Climatic and Environmental Changes

 The workshop will run November 20-21, 2019.

 Anaerobic ammonium oxidising (anammox) bacteria play a critical role in the nitrogen cycle, particularly in marine environments.
-Anammox is an autotrophic reaction that removes bioavailable nitrogen from the environment by converting ammonium and nitrite into dinitrogen gas.
+Anammox bacteria are autotrophic and perform the anammox reaction, which removes bioavailable nitrogen from the environment by converting ammonium and nitrite into dinitrogen gas.
 In doing so, anammox contributes to primary production and affects the bio-availability of limiting nutrients.
 Elucidating anammox within the nitrogen cycle is key to understanding modern and paleo ecosystems, and to projecting the impacts of future climate change.

 This workshop covers three main aspects of anammox research: Methods, Modelling and Applications.
 We will assess our current understanding of the field, explore research developments, and bridge new collaborations.